What to Expect in an Ultrasound Exam

-The sonographer will then place ultrasound gel and the probe directly on the area in question and will begin to move the probe and adjust the machine to get the best view of the area under examination.
+- The sonographer will then place ultrasound gel and the probe directly on the area in question and will begin to move the probe and adjust the machine to get the best view of the area under examination.
 Throughout the investigation, pictures of what the sonographer sees are taken to show the doctors.

-The sonographer prepares a summary of what they saw and this, along with the pictures, are passed on to the doctor for the final report.
+- The sonographer prepares a summary of what they saw and this, along with the pictures, are passed on to the doctor for the final report.
 The doctor who makes the report for an ultrasound exam relies on the sonographer’s findings about the patient’s history, symptoms, and investigation.

 It is not the role of the sonographer to provide you with the results from your exam.
 Your doctor will give you the results, typically, at your next appointment.